 Inline Editing is enabled directly on HTML elements through the HTML5

-For example, supposed that you want to make a
+Suppose, for example, that you want to make a

 <div> element editable.
-It's enough to do so:
+In order to achieve this, it is enough to do so:

-It is also possible to enable editing by code, by calling CKEDITOR.inline:
+It is also possible to enable editing with explicit code, by calling the CKEDITOR.inline method:

 Retrieving the Editor Data

-Unlike Framed Editing, the data edited with CKEditor is not placed inside a
+Unlike in Framed Editing, the data edited with CKEditor is not placed inside a

 <textarea> when using Inline Editing.
 It is instead present directly in the page DOM.
-Because of this, it is your application job to retrieve the data and manipulate it for saving.
+Because of this, it is the job of your application to retrieve the data and manipulate it for saving.

 To retrieve the editor data, simply call the CKEDITOR.editor.getData method of the editor instance.
-For the above examples, tho would look like the following:
+For the above examples, this would look like the following:

-<div> id has been passed to the CKEDITOR.instances object, to retrieve the editor instance.
+<div> was passed to the CKEDITOR.instances object to make it possible to retrieve the editor instance.